wilofice/IreckonuWebApp/README.md

 - Update Mongo DB connection string in Constants
 - Update the "endpoint" property in ClientApp.FetchData.tsx if you modified api endpoint in ServiceManifest.xml or if you are publishing directly on Azure
-- Publish the project IreckonuWebApp (or Debug)
+- Publish (or Debug) the project IreckonuWebApp (IreckonuWebApp must be as start project)
 - Go to http://localhost:8412
 - Import new data and visualize